oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

 The suggested solution is to proceed in the following steps:
 1. The UXL foundation agrees on the new name.
+2. Codeplay submits a oneAPI-spec PR to rename the occurrences of "oneMKL" to the new name.
-2. Codeplay submits a oneMKL Interface PR to:
+3. Codeplay submits a oneMKL Interface PR to:
    * Update the root README to use the new name, with a mention that the project was formerly called oneMKL Interface.
    * Update the references to "oneMKL" and `onemkl_` in the documentation as